 The amount of motor vehicle duty that has to be paid under the Duties Act 2000 depends on the dutiable value of a motor vehicle.

-They take into account the 2020-21 Victorian Transport Accident Commission charges and 2020-21 fees under the Road Safety Act 1986 that affect licensed motor car traders (LMCTs) selling motor vehicles on a drive-away deal basis.
-These fees and charges have been maintained at their 2019-20 rate as part of the Victorian Government’s response to the coronavirus pandemic.
+They take into account the 2023-24 Victorian Transport Accident Commission charges and 2023-24 fees under the Road Safety Act 1986 that affect licensed motor car traders (LMCTs) selling motor vehicles on a drive-away deal basis.

-The rate of motor vehicle duty applied to a new or used passenger car, other than a green passenger or primary producer passenger car, depends on its dutiable value and the Commonwealth luxury car tax threshold, which is $68,740 for the 2020-21 financial year.
+The rate of motor vehicle duty applied to a new or used passenger car, other than a green passenger or primary producer passenger car, depends on its dutiable value and the Commonwealth luxury car tax threshold, which is $76,950 or the 2023-24 financial year.

 In order to calculate the dutiable value of a new passenger vehicle bought under a drive-away deal, registration costs must be subtracted from the drive-away deal price with the balance divided by the relevant dividing factor (as set out in Table 1).

 The registration costs listed in Table 1 are to be used, irrespective of whether the actual registration costs of the vehicle are less.